-The saying goes 'A man is as old as his arteries'.
-Blood vessels transcend all organ systems and underlie the crux of many health conditions.
-Our research aims to understand biological mechanisms regulating vascular ageing in diseases such as stroke and coronary artery disease.
+Vascular diseases are leading causes of mortality and disability in developed countries.
+Blood vessels transcend all organ systems and underlie the crux of many diseases.
+Our research aims to understand biological mechanisms of endothelial dysfunctions in vascular abnormalities caused by degenerative and inflammatory conditions.
 We employ advanced molecular techniques, human-relevant experimental models and patient-derived materials to elucidate pathological endothelial cell behaviours.
 Our work provide insights for translation to restore blood vessel health and regenerative therapies.

 Personalised vascular models